thumbliner/thumbliner/art.md

 ---

 ## **Rockstar** by A. R. Rahman
-Favorite: 10.
+Editor's Pick: 10.
 The Dichotomy of Fame
 <br />
 <iframe allow="encrypted-media *; fullscreen *; clipboard-write"
         frameborder="0"